leoHeidel/face-utility/README.md

 # face-utility
-Utility to find eyes in faces from pictures and anime style drawings
+Utility to find eyes and faces from pictures and anime style drawings